To review PART ONE, just the following points:

 The church structure moved away from the original pattern.
 The fivefold ministry gifts [given by Jesus Christ to His Church – Eph 4:11] was the first to be attacked and changed and slowly apostles, prophets and teachers – and their teachings [foundation, Who is Christ] – began to be replaced by bishops, presbyters and deacons.
 The pastors of churches were replaced by priests, a term also used of pagan religious leaders.
 The prophets who pointed/foretold Jesus Christ (Heb 1:1-3) and the apostles who testified as eye-witnesses about Jesus Christ (Acts 1:22), have laid the foundation.
 This Foundation is the Head of His Church and Cornerstone – Jesus Christ.
 There can be no other foundation (1 Cor 3:11).
 It is a done deal, in past tense.

 The church [the service or ceremony and rituals, instead of the One the service (worship) is supposed to be for] became the religion of the known world either willingly or by force.
 Kings and princes were crowned by the Pontifex Maximus, the high priest in Rome.
 The clergy were given more and more power until it became totally corrupt.
 Simony (the buying of a church position of authority) became widespread.
 It was unacceptable to possess or even read a Bible.
 To do so was punishable by death.
 Yet clergy professed to preach salvation and forgiveness from the very same Bible.
 They concocted their own set of rules [dogma].

-The church began to accept papers other than the recognized canon of scripture.
+The church began to accept meditations other than the recognized canon of scripture.
 Church traditions instated by the untouchable high order of church leadership were recognized as having equal authority as the Bible while many contradictions were obvious to the “laymen” and outsiders alike.
 New disciples were started to be taught from catechisms and these doctrines are still being defended arduously and stubbornly today.